 Titan Fitness is another one of my favorite makers of fitness and home equipment gear, producing commercial-grade gear at a price that is affordable enough for those of us wanting to build out a home gym.

 Made of heavy-duty steel, their Glute Ham Glider rolls smoothly on four 3-inch wheels.
 The middle bar is V-shaped, allowing the heels to plant firmly in place while doing ham curls, and the two one-inch bars are great for doing roll outs.

-Reviewers consistently love the simplicity and durability of this glider, with nearly 300 five-star reviews on Amazon (check here for current pricing and availability).
+Reviewers consistently love the simplicity and durability of this glider, with nearly 300 five-star reviews.
+The roller is available on both Amazon and Titan’s official website.